-Please note: the reserve is currently closed for grazing, as of 24th September 2020
+Please note: this reserve is currently closed for grazing.

 Know before you go